Luther-Gray/other-heaven/content/blog/theJoyOfCreation.md

 This site was built with [Zola SSG](https://www.getzola.org/).
 I don't know why I went for this instead of [Hugo](https://gohugo.io/).
 They seem equal in functionality and for my purposes, I didn't even really need an SSG to be frank.
 It's all just a bunch of HTML and CSS.
 The markdown stuff is neat but not super needed.

 Anyways, this is just a test post.
 I don't have the energy in me to write something proper yet, but I do intend to move some of my notes for game design and my art showcases to this site eventually.
 Promise! 😊

+And when I end a post, I'll do something like

+Bye~ | Luther✌🏿

+OOOO THAT'S GOOD THAT'S GOOD I'M SO GOOD YEAH YEAHH YEAH!